-If you wish to save the complete Jalview session rather than just one alignment (e.g. because you have calculated trees or multiple different alignments) then your work should be saved as a Jalview Project file.
-From the main menu select $File \Rightarrow Save\ Project$ and a file save dialog box will appear.
+If you wish to save a complete Jalview session rather than just a single alignment (e.g. because you have calculated trees or multiple different alignments) then save your work as a Jalview Project file (.jvp).
+From the main menu select File \Rightarrow Save Project and a file save dialog box will appear.
 Loading a project will restore Jalview to exactly the view at which the file was saved, complete with all alignments, trees, annotation and displayed structures rendered appropriately.